denoland/docs/runtime/fundamentals/node.md

 support with following restrictions:

-**Deno's permission system is still in effect when using CommonJS modules.** It is necessary to provide at least `--allow-read` permission as Deno will probe the file system for `package.json` files and `node_modules` directory to properly resolve CommonJS modules.
+**Deno's permission system is still in effect when using CommonJS modules.** It may be necessary to provide at least `--allow-read` permission as Deno will probe the file system for `package.json` files and `node_modules` directory to properly resolve CommonJS modules.

 ### Use .cjs extension